Sue Metcalfe – Chair of Governors

 Jan has taught at Kings’ since the school’s inception, having previously been on the Danemark staff from 1978.
 She began as a teacher of Drama and PE and became Co-ordinator of the House system for a number of years before taking on the role of Head of Library and Resources.
 At that time she switched to teaching Media, ICT and Business.
 Media Studies soon became a very popular and successful subject within the school and Jan then took on the role as Head of Media.

 Julian joined Kings’ Governing Body in 2014 and is governor with designated responsibility for business, enterprise and employability.
+He is also Chair of the Curriculum Committee.
 He has enjoyed a varied career in the retail sector working for businesses such as BP, Somerfield and currently the Co-operative.
 He is employed currently as a Regional Manager with responsibility for stores across Berkshire, Wiltshire, Hampshire, Dorset and Somerset and Avon.
 He is particularly interested in ensuring the school provides opportunities to develop young people’s skills and characteristics, helping them to achieve career success.

 Jamie Scott – Co-opted